-It is worth noting though, that joint life insurance only pays out once (at the first death), and leaves the surviving partner without insurance.
+It is worth noting that joint life insurance normally only pays out once, at the first death, and leaves the surviving partner without insurance.

-It is then more than likely that when the survivor wishes to take out new insurance, the premiums will be expensive, because the person will be older and/or in a worse state of health.
+When the survivor wishes to take out new insurance, the premiums are likely to be higher, because the person will be older and/or in a worse state of health.

 Can the policy pay out a regular income rather than a lump sum?

-If you opt for family income benefit, then yes, your beneficiaries will receive an income much like a salary on your death.
+If you opt for family income benefit, then yes, your beneficiaries will receive an income much like a salary after your death.

-Will my family have to pay tax on any life insurance payout?
+Will my family have to pay tax on my life insurance?

-Proceeds from a life insurance claim are free from income and capital gains tax, however, they can be counted as part of your estate and therefore potentially liable for inheritance tax (IHT).
+Proceeds from a life insurance claim are free from income and capital gains tax, but they are counted as part of your estate and are therefore liable for inheritance tax (IHT).

-It is easy to side step IHT by writing the policy ‘in trust’, meaning it is not taken as part of your estate when you die.
+It is easy to sidestep IHT by writing the policy in trust, so it is not taken as part of your estate when you die.

 Can I make changes to my policy?

-While you can usually make amendments to your policy, it might result in higher premiums.
+While you can usually make amendments to your life insurance policy, it might result in higher premiums.